sisoe24/vimdcc/README.md

 ## Description

-VimDCC is a PySide2 plugin that emulates a lightweight Vim editor specifically designed for DCC applications.
-While it does not aim to be a complete Vim implementation, it offers a subset of the most useful features.
+VimDCC is a PySide2 plugin that emulates a lightweight Vim editor.
+It does not aim to be a complete Vim implementation, but only to offer a subset of the most useful features.

 The plugin works by installing itself as an event filter on a QPlainTextEditor.
 This allows it to intercept all keyboard events and process them before they are sent back.
-The plugin can be enabled or disabled at any time and only becomes active when the script editor is in focus.
+The plugin can be enabled or disabled at any time and only becomes active when the QPlainTextEditor widget is in focus.

 ## Features